cournape/audiolab/docs/src/obsolete.rst

-Opening a file for writing is a bit more complicated than reading; you need to say which format you are requesting, the number of channels and the sampling rate (in Hz) you are requesting; all thoses information are mandatory !
-The class format is used to build a format understable by libsndfile from 'user-friendly' values.
+Opening a file for writing is a bit more complicated than reading; you need to say which format you are requesting, the number of channels and the sampling rate (in Hz) you are requesting; all those information are mandatory !
+The class format is used to build a format understandable by libsndfile from 'user-friendly' values.
 Let's see how it works.

 .. literalinclude:: examples/obsolete/write1.py